Welf06/Welf06/README.md

 <h2>Hey there!
 I'm Ganesh Nathan</h2>

 ### 👨🏻‍💻 &nbsp;About Me
-💻 &nbsp;Frontend Developer, ReactJS. \
+💻 &nbsp; Frontend Developer, ReactJS. \
-📈 &nbsp;Helped 2 Early Stage Startups build their product.\
+📈 &nbsp; Helped 2 Early Stage Startups build their product.\
-🎓 &nbsp;I'm currently studying Computer Science and Engineering at the Indian Institute of Information Technology, Kottayam.\
+🎓 &nbsp; I'm currently studying Computer Science and Engineering at the Indian Institute of Information Technology, Kottayam.\
-🕸️ &nbsp;I'm interested in Web Development, Deep Learning and Software Development\
+🕸️ &nbsp; I'm interested in Web Development, Deep Learning, and Software Development\
-📝 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+📝 &nbsp; I like to explore new technologies and develop software solutions and quick hacks.\
-✍️ &nbsp;In my free time, I like to challenge mysel with challenging Leetcode questions.
+✍️ &nbsp; In my free time, I like to challenge myself with challenging Leetcode questions.

 <!-- <img alt="Night Coding" src="./assets/Night-Coding.gif" align="right"/> -->